Marshall, Texas: Early and mid-20th century

 In the early and mid-20th century, Marshall's traditionally black colleges, Wiley and Bishop, were thriving intellectual and cultural centers.
-The writer Melvin B. Tolson, who was part of the Harlem Renaissance in New York City, taught at Wiley College.
+The writer Melvin B. Tolson, who was part of the Harlem Renaissance, taught at Wiley College.
 Painter Samuel Countee, a Texas-born student of Bishop College in the mid-1930s, exhibited at the Harmon Exhibitions in 1935–1937 and won a scholarship to study at the Boston Museum of Fine Arts.
 Countee had a successful career as a teacher and artist in the New York City area, where he lived for the rest of his life.

 Inspired by the teachings of professors such as Tolson, students and former students of the colleges mobilized to challenge and dismantle Jim Crow laws and institutions in the 1950s and 1960s.
-Fred Lewis, as the secretary of the Harrison County National Association for the Advancement of Colored People (NAACP), challenged the White Citizens Party in Harrison County, which had the oldest chapter in Texas, and the laws the party supported.
+As secretary of the Harrison County National Association for the Advancement of Colored People (NAACP), Fred Lewis challenged the White Citizens Party in Harrison County, which had the oldest chapter in Texas, and the laws the party supported.
 This suit overturned Jim Crow in the county with the Perry v.
 Cyphers ruling.
 Heman Sweatt, a Wiley graduate, tried to enroll in the University of Texas at Austin Law School, but was denied entry because of his race.
-He sued and the United States Supreme Court ordered the desegregation of postgraduate studies in public universities in Texas in its ruling in Sweatt v.
+He sued and the United States Supreme Court ordered the desegregation of postgraduate studies in public universities in Texas in Sweatt v.
 Painter (1950).
 James Farmer, another Wiley graduate, became an organizer of the Freedom Rides and a founder of the Congress of Racial Equality (CORE), which was active throughout the South.